What I’ve learnt from preparing Regulatory Strategies Part 1 – 3

 What I’ve learnt from preparing Regulatory Strategies – Making the next one even better…

 Relief!
-Your Regulatory Strategy is complete.
+Your regulatory strategy is complete.
 Now for the feedback, are you ready for it?

 For my tips on preparing Regulatory Strategies, refer to my previous articles What I’ve learnt from preparing Regulatory Strategies… before you begin, and What I’ve learnt from preparing Regulatory Strategies… Now that you’ve started.

-Ultimately, the success of your Regulatory strategy is determined not by you, and not even by your target Regulator(s), but by your organisation.
-So let’s take a look at a three typical reactions from your organisational audience, and how you might reflect on these to make your next strategy even better.
+Ultimately, the success of your regulatory strategy is determined not by you, and not even by your target Regulator(s), but by your organisation.
+So let’s take a look at three typical reactions from your organisational audience, and how you might reflect on these to make your next strategy even better.

 Scenario 1 – your proposed approach was met with an instantaneous and boisterous objection